 We all have a sharing problem to some degree, don’t we?
 Sometimes we don’t want to share our time or our space.
 Sometimes we don’t want to share our loved ones or our gifts.
 Sometimes we don’t want to share our resources.
+Sometimes we don’t want to share God’s grace.
 Sometimes we just want to be left to ourselves and don’t want to share anything!

 Giving wasn’t political.
 It wasn’t mandatory.
 It wasn’t done begrudgingly.